ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 #### Compression of input data
 For cases where Neural Ratio Estimation (NRE) or Neural Likelihood Estimation (NLE) is used, an extra step is required to preprocess the data before passing it to the neural network.
-Unlike SNPE, you cannot train an embedding network simultaneously with the density estimator.
+Unlike in Neural Posterior Estimation (NPE), you cannot train an embedding network simultaneously with the density estimator.
 To address this, we provide two options for data compression: a Convolutional Neural Network (CNN) or Principal Component Analysis (PCA).
-The CNN is assumed to have been trained as part of a previous NPE (Neural Posterior Estimation) experiment.
+The CNN is assumed to have been trained as part of a previous NPE experiment.
 The PCA model can be trained separately using the `tutorials/analysis_notebooks/PCA_image_compressor.ipynb` notebook.